NaturalCycles/js-lib/readme.md

 - `<rootDir>/src/test/setupJest.ts`
 - `<rootDir>/src/test/setupJest.integration.ts`

+Set `JEST_ALPHABETIC` env variable to run Jest tests in alphabetic order (internally it points `--testSequencer` to a pre-defined sequencer file that sorts all filenames alphabetically).

 #### Lint commands

 - `lint-all`: runs Prettier as we want it: first `tslint` on needed paths, then `prettier` on top of